OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ![Compliance Management Identification and Audit](https://github.com/OpenChain-Project/Reference-Material/blob/master/OpenChain-Training/en/Online-Training-Courses/LFC194%20Course%20Content/LFC194%20Course%20Images/LFTraining_LFC194_CourseGraphics-03.png)

+Note that the figure depicts "Incoming: Open Source SBOM" as an input directly to the "Distribution" step of the Compliance Activity.
+This may be because, for example, the third party SBOM (and associated compliance artifacts) is sufficiently trusted because e.g. the supplier has an OpenChain conformant compliance programme.

 **Identify open source components and initial view of license(s):**

 Incoming open source components may be indentified by: